Elvetham Heath Primary School SEND School Information

 If your child has an IPA (Inclusion Partnership Agreement) or an EHCP their views will be sought before any review meetings.

 11 What steps should I take if I have a concern about the schools SEND provision?

 If, after consultation with your child’s teacher and/or the school SEND Team, you are unhappy with the schools SEND provision for your child, you should address your concerns in the first instance to the Headteacher.
 Should you remain unsatisfied with the school’s response, you should contact the school’s SEND governor or Chair of Governors.

 12 How will the school prepare and support my child to join the school, transfer to a new school, or transition to the next stage of life?

 When your child joins Elvetham Heath Primary School, you will have an opportunity to visit the school.
 This will be a chance for you to ask any questions that you may have.

 Staff carry out visits to preschools to discuss each child’s individual needs with the preschool staff.
 When high level needs are identified, before the child joins the school, a transition meeting is arranged with parents, previous setting staff, any professionals involved, the SEND Team and the member of staff who will be teaching the child on arrival.

 Internal transition meetings take place every year as children progress through the school.
 Year 6 staff and the SEND Team liaise with receiving schools and extra transition visits are arranged as necessary.

 13 Where can I get further information about services for my child?

-SEN information is provided as part of the local offer issued by Hampshire county council.
-This offer can be viewed in full on the following link:
+SEND information is provided as part of the local offer issued by Hampshire county council.
+This offer can be viewed in full by clicking here.

 The school would like to thank the parents of children with SEND at Elvetham Heath Primary School who contributed to the completion of this SEND information report.

 Last updated on 28.9.2018